-My last pet in Binghamton was a ferret named Clausewitz.
+The story of my last last pet in Binghamton, a ferret named Clausewitz, and new kitten Caesar, should signal the importance of self-care when undertaking pet ownership.
 While I often don’t speak of Clausewitz openly anymore, I feel it is time to reflect on his memory.

 During the past few years, and after re-entering the social world and bridging new connections, I hear often suggestions that I get a pet or listen to questions about past pets I’ve owned and their status or my memories of them.